Kinla/StarWarsGame/README.md

 2. Try to give this game a mobile responsive design
 3. Add HP bars.
 4. Make it so that there is no `attack` button.
 You can just click on the defender's picture to kill them.
-5. Change cursor to a light saber on attaak
+5. Change cursor to a light saber on attack